 (Karl Marx, The German Ideology, 1845)

 When you have a look at his CV it becomes clear why he chose this particular quotation by Marx (and you also understand why nobody really rushes to describe all Uhnák´s activities): an artist who studied at the Academy of Fine Arts in 2006–2011 (studio of Jiří Příhoda) and an excellent cook and the greatest gourmet on the art scene (during the time when these two activities were interconnected he got the nickname „the Czech Tiravanija“) with a longstanding activistic past.
 From the beginning he was active in the academic senate at the Academy of Fine Arts and in the Student Chamber of the Council of Higher Education Institutions and together with Vasil Artamonov and Václav Magid he prepared a touring exhibition Possibilities of a Student Life (2011) dealing with the role of students as an autonomous historical, political and social factor.
 He was also active in the intitiative proAVU, which contributed to the long-standing need for structural and personal changes in the Academy of Fine Arts.
 Uhnák also regularly takes part in all the antifascist demonstrations and climate justice rallies and he also participates in official conferences on agriculture and politics of food production.
-You can see his name also in connection with the agricultural and food policy of the Pirate Party.
 The political economy of food systems has been a significant topic for him for a long time and he wrote a number of articles on this subject for A2, Deník Referendum, Alarm, Institut úzkosti etc. He decided to study „Food Policy“ at the City University of London and studied the paradigms socially, culturally and politically shaping the environment of Czech (and Czechoslovak) agriculture and landscaping.

 A similar topic including a research of new agro-ecological and social models and their politically-transformational potential of food systems, is the subject of his PhD studies at the Agricultural University in Prague.
 At the same time he became the head of the Studio of Sculpture at the Academy of Art, Architecture and Design in Prague (2018–2019, together with Edith Jeřábká) for one semester.